Tyler-Murphy/New-Site-Warning-browser-extension/readme.md

+### What it does

+This browser extension displays a warning for any page or embedded page  with a domain that you haven't visited before, or that you've first visited very recently.
+It can help to prevent phishing attacks by warning you about pages that may look legitimate, but are spoofed, and don't match the legitimate domains in your browser history.

 ### How it works

 `content.js` runs on all pages.
 It sends queries to the back-end, `background.js`, which has access to the browser's history API, and can tell `content.js` whether a page has been visited before.
 If the page hasn't been visited before, `content.js` displays a warning on the page.